mnylc/mnylc.github.io/pages/events.md

 use_tag: "event"
 ---
-We look forward to seeing you at 599, the new home of the Metropolitan New York Library Council!
-Unless otherwise indicated on Eventbrite, our events take place at 599 Eleventh Avenue, on the 8th floor.
-Directions to 599 can be found [here]({{ "/location/" | prepend: site.baseurl }}).

 We are committed to providing a welcoming and productive environment for all.
 Please check out our [Code of Conduct]({{ "/code-of-conduct/" | prepend: site.baseurl }}) for more information.

-Please reach out to us with any event-related questions you might have.
-Our email address is [events@metro.org](mailto:events@metro.org), and our phone number is (212) 228-2320.
+If you have any event-related questions, our email address is [events@metro.org](mailto:events@metro.org), and our phone number is (212) 228-2320.

 {% if site.data.events.events.size > 0 %}
 <ol class="posts">